Authentic Doll Face Examples

 CLOTH BODY

 ostly the same idea, assess what needs to be done, mend, reattach compo parts, replace parts from similar fabrics.
 If the body is really dirty, you can take it apart, take out the stuffing, wash the body parts, sew it back together and then use the same stuffing to re-stuff it.
 I usually sew up the top of the body so the head will sit better when you glue it back on.
-If the cloth body is really bad, you can remake it and stuff with the original stuffing or in the case of the excelsior or straw, you may just want to use cotton batting.
-You can also cover over the original body with similar fabric.
-DO NOT LAUNDER AN ENTIRE CLOTH BODY IN THE WASHER UNLESS YOU ARE READY TO CLEAN UP A NICE MESS!
+If the cloth body is really bad, you can remake it and stuff with the original stuffing or in the case of the excelsior or straw, you may just want to use cotton

 WIG

-he mohair or human hair can be washed with shampoo and conditioner.
-On mohair, I do try to maintain the original curl.
+ohair, viscose or human hair are typically found on most standard boudoir dolls.
+Mohair can sometimes be picked and styled carefully to maintain the original curl.
 Usually, there is no wig cap.
 The part is stitched down with twill tape and simply glued right on the head.
 If there isn't much hair or you prefer to replace it so you can cover the entire head, wavy mohair works best.
 I use Tacky Glue to glue the hair on.
-PLEASE!
-NEVER USE HOT GLUE!!!

 FINISHING TOUCHES